Sulfadimezine Latin name. I Write prescriptions. How to treat toxoplasmosis - treatment regimen

 28. Sulfadimezin.

-Sulfadimezin is rapidly absorbed and slowly excreted by the kidneys, as a result of which a high and constant concentration of the drug is created in the blood.
+Sulfadimezin is quickly absorbed and slowly excreted by the kidneys, resulting in a high and constant concentration of the drug in the blood.

 Indications for use